katademy-decks/kubernetes/README.md

 <details>
 <summary>
-Create a pod that mounts the variable "username" from secret "mysecret2" into an env variable called USER
+<b>Create a pod that mounts the variable "username" from secret "mysecret2" into an env variable called USER</b>
 </summary>
 edit pod YAML to add the <i>spec.containers.env.valueFrom.secretKeyRef </i>section: